evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Our existing, journey-less solution was incredibly complex.
 Achieving even the simplest things required jumping through an absurd number of hoops.

-Any sufficiently complex model requires users to create stories of their own: images they keep in their head to help guide them through byzantine processes and connect all the dots.
-I was curious: what did this mental image look like?
-How could we make a new product match that image as closely as possible?
+To deal with this complexity, users must’ve formed images of their own.
+Mental maps to help connect all the dots.
+I was curious: if you wanted to draw this map, what would it look like?
+How could we make a new product mirror that map as closely as possible?

-To better understand this, I proposed conducting research sessions which asked users to visualize just that: their internal maps.
+To understand this, I proposed conducting research sessions which asked users to visualize just that: their internal maps.
 The pictures in their heads.

 Growth Platform didn't have a researcher, so we'd have to bootstrap it.
 I chatted with other teams' researchers to understand best practices and how *they'd* go about this, given the chance.
 I took their knowledge and conducted three separate hour-long sketching sessions with users who had experience with the existing tools.
 An observation room was set up so engineers and other team members could see and hear firsthand the problems our users faced.